swagata15/causal-reasoning/README.md

 Welcome to the GitHub repository for the paper titled "Cause and Effect: Can Large Language Models Truly Understand Causality?"
 This repository contains all the code utilized in the research study.

+The paper was presented at the AI Trustworthiness and Risk Assessment for Challenging Contexts (ATRACC) symposium as part of the 2024 AAAI Fall Symposium Series in November 2024.
+The full text of the paper can be accessed on AAAI's [website](https://ojs.aaai.org/index.php/AAAI-SS/article/view/31764/33931) while the presentation deck can be found [here](https://hegde.ai/projects/causal/).

 ## Usage
 1. Clone the repository:
 ```bash